SyedIbrahimHamza/Login-System/README.md

 This prevents multiple users from being registered with the same username.

+The check is performed using:

+while username in users:
+    print("Username already exists.
+Please try again.")
+    username = input("Enter a username: ")

 Login

-The login option is displayed in the menu, but the login functionality has not yet been implemented.
+Select 2 to log in with an existing username and password.

-The planned login feature will ask for:
+The program asks for:

 Username
 Password

-It will then check whether the username exists and whether the password matches the stored password.
+It then checks whether the username exists and whether the entered password matches the stored password.

-Planned successful login:
+Successful Login
 Enter your choice (1 or 2): 2
-Enter username: Ali
+Enter your username: Ali
-Enter password: 12345
+Enter your password: 12345
+Login successful!

+The login is verified using:

+if username in users and users[username] == password:
+    print("Login successful!")

-Login successful.
+Failed Login

-Planned failed login:
+If the username does not exist or the password is incorrect, the program displays:

 Invalid username or password.

+The program uses:

+else:
+    print("Invalid username or password.")

+This prevents the user from logging in with incorrect credentials.

 Menu Choice Validation